 People from different cultures usually have different ways to deal with problems in which neighbours are involved.
 A Japanese student told me once that she quarreled with her neighbor over their natural boundary fences.
 For almost 10 years, they did not speak each other.
 Perhaps unwittingly, they made some kind of mutual agreement that consisted in taking out the garbage at different hours to avoid seeing each other.

 In opposite direction, I remember having seen two neighbours in the Dominican Republic fighting for a “piece of banana peel” in the morning and drinking and singing together in the evening.
-Regardless of what the reasons (problems) may be and the possible solutions you may take, to deal with quarrels related to people who live near you is always delicate and problematic.
+In opposite direction, I remember having seen two neighbors in the Dominican Republic fighting for a piece of banana peel in the morning and drinking and singing together in the evening.
+To deal with quarrels related to people who live near you is always delicate and problematic.
 Let’s see some steps that can help you not to be in that position.

 Step 1: Make your greeting your best support